• Skip to primary navigation

 Is This The Same As Jamaican Rice Porridge Recipe?

-Other than this, I guess these two porridge recipes are the same.
-I don’t have any roots in Jamaica, so I’m not a hundred percent sure.
-Please let me know using the comments section below if you know anything about it and want to compare two recipes.
+Other than this, these two porridge recipes are the same.
+We don’t have any roots in Jamaica, so we are not a hundred percent sure.
+Please let us know using the comments section below if you know anything about it and want to compare two recipes.

 Can I Make This Recipe Vegan?